s3ql/s3ql/README.rst

   `s3ql+subscribe@googlegroups.com
   <mailto:s3ql+subscribe@googlegroups.com>`_.

-Please report any bugs you may encounter in the `Bitbucket Issue Tracker`_.
+Please report any bugs you may encounter in the `GitHub Issue Tracker`_.

 Contributing
 ============